 - Data Mapping – This exercise focuses on mapping the data in SharePoint to the new information architecture.
 It’s critical that this step occurs and that a high degree of communication and sign off occurs with the business users.
 To carry out this activity you will require a tool (e.g. NextLabs Enforcer) that scans your site collections and tags data based on your data policy.
 Work closely with your vender of choice as they will be able to provide you with the support and guidance required.
 Most scanners have options for scanning based on PCI for example.
 To determine what you must scan for speak with your Security Manager – request the Control Plan and Data policy documents.
 These documents will provide you with the information required to run scans and classify data.
 Keep in mind you’re not conducting an exhaustive classification exercise, that would take much to long in many cases due to the sheer amount of data that exists in many organizations and lack of resources.
 What your aiming for is traceability back to your Data policy so you can demonstrate compliance to an Auditor.
 Note that some may choose to simply migrate to Office 365 and then utilize Microsoft Compliance Center in Office 365.
 The key outcome of this exercise is an itemized listing of sites that must remain on premise and or data removed from SharePoint sites to remain compliant and a updated control plan (e.g. how to handle non-compliance such as notifying site owners and removing PCI data from cloud).

 - Security Model – Your security will provide guidance to SharePoint Admins and Site Owners for applying and enforcing security for site collections and the data that resides within them.
-I highly recommend keeping this model very simple as most likely your organization won’t invest much in site security.
+Microsoft offer some guidance with a series of documents.
+I highly recommend keeping this model very simple (and building in measures, enforcement and reporting) as most likely your organization won’t invest much in site security.
 Here are some simple guideline and feel free to adjust them to your needs:

 - Utilize SharePoint Site Groups as the standard.